ni/nimble/packages/nimble-components/src/table/specs/table-columns-hld.md

 The column elements provide two purposes:

 1. The elements themselves will be inserted as the header of the column in the table.
-In the example above the text column will have a header with the text "Name" shouwn in the table.
+In the example above the text column will have a header with the text "Name" shown in the table.
 2. The columns define configuration information to the table for that column.

 Each column element has an associated FAST-based custom element which will be used in each table cell for that column.